 Weems pieces adjusted for sidereal time came with the following dial configurations – a normal dial, a single red star at six, sidereal time text only, or one marked sidereal time plus two red stars at three and nine in either the 18.69 or 37.9 caliber.

-There is a small vintage photo of Byrd at Rapa Nui (Easter Island) where they stopped on the way down to Antarctica which shows him wearing a large white dialed watch that looks decidedly like a Weems.
+There is a small vintage photo of Byrd at Rapa Nui (Easter Island) where they stopped on the way down to Antarctica with Byrd pictured wearing his Weems.
+A periscope film of the adventure on Rapa Nui also captures this.

 Original typescript flight logs for this second Antarctica expedition 1933-1935 record a total of 169 hours of navigational, mapping, exploratory, photographic, seismological, meteorological, and equipment testing flights undertaken by Byrd and team members with the four planes on the mission.